The Strumbellas: History

 The band began an international tour in the summer of 2016, continuing throughout 2017 in Australia, Europe, and North America including festivals such as Bonnaroo and Governor's Ball.
 The band's song "Spirits" won the 2017 Juno Award for Single of the Year.

 The band's fourth studio album, Rattlesnake, was released on March 29, 2019.
-On April 3, 2019, the band performed the album's first single, Salvation, on Late Night with Seth Meyers.
+On April 3, 2019, the band performed the album's first single, "Salvation", on Late Night with Seth Meyers.

 In September 2019, the Liberal Party of Canada adopted the band's song "One Hand Up", which originally appeared on Rattlesnake, as their campaign anthem for Prime Minister Justin Trudeau's campaign.
 The deal included the band producing another version of the song in French.
 The French version was believed by some to have been Google Translated from English to French, and while the band did not confirm or deny the report, they did record a new version of the song.

 In March 2022, the band announced on Instagram that Ward had transitioned into a behind-the-scenes role in order to focus on his family and songwriting.
 Jimmy Chauveau replaced Ward as the band's vocalist.

+On October 4, 2023, The Strumbellas released their first single in two years, "Hold Me".
+The band also announced a new album, Part Time Believer, which was released on February 9, 2024.

+On April 4, The Strumbellas played a US tour in support of their new album Part Time Believer.
+On 18 July 2025, the band released the single "Hard Lines".
+They followed up the single with the song "Maybe It's Me."
+On October 21, they released the EP Burning Bridges Into Dust.